 Detection and symptoms

 Even if you take steps to prevent retinopathy, you may still develop the condition.
 In the early stages, retinopathy often has no symptoms.
 That’s why it's so important to have a dilated eye exam every year.
 In this type of exam, special drops are placed in your eyes to widen the pupils.
-This lets your eye care provider look inside your eyes for signs of disease.
+This lets your eye healthcare provider look inside your eyes for signs of disease.
 As retinopathy progresses, you might notice a few spots floating in your field of vision.
 These are actually specks of blood.
 Tell your provider right away if you see spots or have blurry vision.
 The earlier you get treatment, the more effective it’s likely to be.

 The treatment for retinopathy depends on how the eyes are affected.
 Some people with retinopathy develop macular edema.
 This problem happens when fluid leaks into the macula.
 This is the part of the eye needed for sharp, straight-ahead vision.
 The fluid causes the macula to swell, causing blurry vision.

 Proliferative retinopathy is treated with scatter laser surgery.
 The surgeon makes 1,000 to 2,000 laser burns in areas of the retina farther away from the macula.
-This procedure may be done during two or more sessions.
+This procedure may be done during 2 or more sessions.
 This treatment shrinks abnormal blood vessels.
 It’s helpful if the vessels haven’t started to bleed yet or are bleeding just a little.
-With proper treatment, people with proliferative retinopathy have a much smaller chance of developing blindness within five years.
+With proper treatment, people with proliferative retinopathy have a much smaller chance of developing blindness within 5 years.

 In both types of laser treatment, the eye is numbed with special drops before the surgery.
 The area behind the eye may also be numbed to prevent discomfort.
 It’s possible that you may feel a stinging sensation during the procedure.
 Tell your provider if you experience pain in your eye after the procedure.

 Talk with your healthcare provider to learn more about preventing diabetic retinopathy.
 By keeping an eye on your health, you can help preserve your sight.